-Support among affected staff members is essential to successful implementation of a building-level plan to address school and student performance goals appropriate to a school; therefore, the The principal of the school shall present the proposed building-level school improvement plan to all of the principals, assistant principals, instructional personnel, instructional support personnel, and teacher assistants assigned to the school building for their review and vote.
+Support among affected staff members is essential to successful implementation of a building level plan to address school and student performance goals appropriate to a school; therefore, the school improvement plan to address improved student performance at that school.
+The principal of the school shall present the proposed building level-school improvement plan to all of the principals, assistant principals, instructional personnel, instructional support personnel, and teacher assistants assigned to the school building for their review and vote.
 The vote shall be by secret ballot.
-The principal may

-41 42 shall submit the building level school improvement plan to the local board of education for inclusion in the systemwide plan only if the proposed building-level school improvement plan has the approval of a majority of the staff who voted on the plan.
+The principal may shall submit the building level-school improvement plan to the local board of education for inclusion in the systemwide plan-only if the proposed building level-school improvement plan has the approval of a majority of the staff who voted on the plan.

-The local board of education shall accept or reject the building-level school improvement plan.
-The local board shall not make any substantive changes in any building-level-school improvement plan that it accepts; the local board shall set out any building-level plan that it accepts in the systemwide plan. accepts.
-If the local board rejects a building level-school improvement plan, the local board shall state with specificity its reasons for rejecting the plan; the school improvement team may then prepare another plan, present it to the principals, assistant principals, instructional personnel, instructional support personnel, and teacher assistants assigned to the school building for a vote, and submit it to the local board for inclusion in the systemwide plan.-to accept or reject.
-If no building level-school improvement plan is accepted for a school before March 15 of the fiscal year preceding the fiscal year in which participation is sought,-the plan is to be implemented, the school or the local board may use the process to resolve disagreements recommended in the guidelines developed by the State Board under G.S.
+The local board of education shall accept or reject the building-level-school improvement plan.
+The local board shall not make any substantive changes in any building-level school improvement plan that it accepts; the local board shall set out any building-level plan that it accepts in the systemwide plan. accepts.
+If the local board rejects a building-level-school improvement plan, the local board shall state with specificity its reasons for rejecting the plan; the school improvement team may then prepare another plan, present it to the principals, assistant principals, instructional personnel, instructional support personnel, and teacher assistants assigned to the school building for a vote, and submit it to the local board for inclusion in the systemwide plan.-to accept or reject.
+If no building-level-school improvement plan is accepted for a school before March 15 of the fiscal year preceding the fiscal year in which participation is sought, within 60 days after its initial submission to the local board, the school or the local board may ask to use the process to resolve disagreements recommended in the guidelines developed by the State Board under G.S.
 115C-105.20(b)(5).
-If neither the local board nor the school makes a request to use that process, then the local board may develop a school improvement plan for the school for inclusion in the systemwide plan; the school.
-The General Assembly urges the local board to utilize the school's proposed building level-school improvement plan to the maximum extent possible when developing such a plan.
+If this request is made, both the school and the local board shall participate in the process to resolve disagreements.
+If there is no request to use this process, then the local board may develop a school improvement plan for the school for inclusion in the systemwide plan; the school.
+The General Assembly urges the local board to utilize the school's proposed building-level school improvement plan to the maximum extent possible when developing such a plan.

 A school improvement plan shall remain in effect for no more than three years; however, the school improvement team may amend the plan as often as is necessary or appropriate.
-The procedures set out in this subsection also apply to amendments to school improvement plans.
+If, at any time, any part of a school improvement plan becomes unlawful or the local board finds that a school improvement plan is impeding student performance at a school, the local board may vacate the relevant portion of the plan and may direct the school to revise that portion.
+The procedures set out in this subsection shall apply to amendments and revisions to school improvement plans.